MichaelFrieze/schooldaysleft/docs/dev-notes.md

 # TODO

 - dashboard cards need to look more like clickable buttons and get correct info displayed
-- Fix some spacing issues on the landing page
-- The until start on countdown doesn't make sense

 - full moon
 - chance of outside recess (weather)